LEARN

 Threat Summary:

 A BirdLife “restricted-range” species.
-Apparently extinct on the entire W slope of the E Andes.
-This species is declining due to habitat loss and persecution as a crop pest.
+May be extinct on the entire W slope of the E Andes.
+This species is declining due to habitat loss from cattle grazing and burning for agriculture, and persecution as a crop pest.
 No international trade recorded and only light local trade.
 Present in Chingaza National Park and adjacent protected areas.

 Range: